44mira/articles/Monads.md

-> This is part 4 of a series of articles entitled *Functional Patterns*.
+> This is the final part of a series of articles entitled *Functional Patterns*.
 >
 > Make sure to check out the rest of the articles!
 >